 Safety precautions are as follows

-- Pre-booked tours only
+- Pre-booked tours with maximum of 6 people

 - Social distancing measures are in place including a one-way system, queue controls and reduced capacity and tour flow.

 - Visitors are encouraged to use hand washing facilities

 - Staff have been trained and are equipped with the appropriate PPE

 - Cleaning will be undertaken throughout the day to produce the highest standards of hygiene

 Immersive visitor experience and guided tower tour unlocks Liverpool’s icon.

 - A Visitors Centre showcasing the history of the building.